-• Develop curriculum - We plan to continually update the curriculum to meet the changing needs of our clientele.
-As an example, curriculum development is currently in process for programs addressing ways to best utilize ash trees as they continue to die from Emerald Ash Borer.
+Develop curriculum - We plan to continually update and update the curriculum of the Ohio Woodland Stewards program to meet the changing needs of our clientele.
+An example of curriculum development will be for those trying to find ways to best utilize ash trees as they continue to die from Emerald Ash Borer.
 This curriculum could be used by homeowners and forester alike.
 Another example is the development of a program to meet the future continuing education requirements for those enrolled in the forestry tax programs in Ohio.

-2011:1 Conduct workshops - Workshops will be developed and offered on an as needed basis to meet either professional educational needs or woodland owner needs.
+Conduct workshops - Workshops will be developed and offered on an as needed basis to meet either professional educational needs or woodland owner needs.
 Typically we try to offer a wide variety, both in content and location around the state.